Rules Do Change

 Example: The words memo and memos used to be memorandum and memoranda.

 With the word data, we no longer see the singular datum used at all.
-Data is now normally used in both the singular and plural form.
+Data is now often seen with both singular and plural verbs, although the word is considered strictly plural by purists.

 Yet other words still retain their original spelling and plural form.